IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 ## Starting the Importer applications and discussing the results

 The importer application must connect the ITE application before you start the file processing.
-Your ITE application must process huge number of data to recognize the back-pressure.
+Your ITE application must process a huge volume of data to recognize the back-pressure.

 You start with some preparation steps:

-* Download the ITE input files [Part1.zip](Part1.zip) and [Part2.zip](Part2.zip) and expand them in your local file system.
+* Download the ITE input files [Part1.zip](Part1.zip) and [Part2.zip](Part2.zip) and expand them to your local file system.
 * Ensure that the ITE and the Lookup Manager applications are healthy, running and in `RUN` state ('green' state in the Monitoring GUI)
 * Open the **Instance Graph** view from Streams Explorer view in Streams Studio
 * Select **Flow** as the **Color Schema** for the graph to monitor the tuple processing.